Depression in women

 - Rational answer: Although I have done some stupid things, I have also done some excellent things with success, so I cannot judge myself as a useless person

 You can do this with any negative thought that often bothers you.
 The best is to write the negative thought down in your diary, plus how you challenge it and your more rational reply to that thought.
 Over time you will build up a list of disputed, negative thoughts that are not true.
 The aim is to change your thought patterns, the beliefs you may or may not know you are holding, your attitudes, and your behaviour to help you face your difficulties and more effectively strive towards your goals.
 Remember: Thoughts are not facts.

 The self-help steps above are just a part of treating depression.
 It is always advisable to get a professional evaluation and opinion if you struggle with depression from a psychiatrist and psychologist.
 Medication and therapy are often necessary to help lift a person suffering from depression out of the black hole.

-Feeling suicidal or thinking about suicide is always considered as serious.
+Feeling suicidal or thinking about suicide is always considered as severe.

 HOW DO YOU KNOW YOUR LEVEL OF SUICIDE RISK?

-As a general rule, the level of danger suicidal people present to their own lives increases dramatically as they progress along the steps towards suicide.
-This is to say, people’s risk goes up as they move from:
+As a general rule, the level of danger suicidal people present to their own lives increases significantly as they progress along with the steps towards suicide.
+It is to say, people’s risk goes up as they move from: